 If your child is sick or injured, it’s important to quickly know the right place to turn for help.
-Today, many parents utilize convenient technologies like virtual visits or emailing their pediatrician’s offices to triage an unfamiliar health scenario.
+Today, many parents utilize convenient technologies like virtual visits or connecting with their pediatrician’s offices via email to get to the bottom of an unfamiliar health scenario.
 But when a child needs emergency care, these options may not be fast enough.

-From minor illnesses to broken bones, to critical emergencies, pediatric emergency departments provide quality care specifically for young patients.
+From minor illnesses and broken bones to critical health emergencies, pediatric emergency departments provide expert care specifically for young patients.
 When accidents happen (and they do!), a local pediatric ER is always the best choice for your child.

-- The physicians and nurses you interact with in a pediatric emergency department have specialized experience working with children and families.
-Not only are they knowledgeable about illnesses that are specific to children, they are experts at communicating this knowledge to families confidently and effectively.
+- The physicians and nurses you interact with at a pediatric emergency department have specialized experience working with children and families.
+Not only are they knowledgeable about illnesses that are specific to children, but they are also experts at communicating this knowledge to families confidently and effectively.

 Educating yourself on your medical options now is the best way to ensure you are well prepared should your child face a medical emergency.

 Pediatric Emergency Departments: What to Know in Advance

 If an illness or emergency results in a visit to the pediatric ER, here are a couple of things to prepare for:

 - Have a list of any prescription medications that your child takes ready to share with the attending physicians at the pediatric ER, as well as a list of any known allergies.
 Bring your child’s health insurance information, as well as their surgical or medical history as well.

 - We encourage parents, when possible, to leave siblings at home if they are taking their child to the pediatric ER.
 This is for two reasons: to allow you to focus on your sick child exclusively, and so that your other children don’t get caught waiting for extended periods of time if the necessary care and tests take longer than anticipated.